ericrkuo/GameMakerDSL/README.md

 ### Notes from the first user study
-- Users forget which walls they wrote and which they didn’t write
+- Users forget which walls they wrote and which they didn’t write, and were having difficulty mapping obstacles to stages
     - we decided to change the language design so that we can declare in-game objects and reuse them in declarations of stages
 - Users were having a hard time calculating coordinates in pixels
     - we decided to introduce game unit, which is equal to a side of a block
 - Users were having a hard time picturing how time flows in our Game
-    - we decided to instead use a time based mechanism.
+    - we decided to instead use a distance based mechanism.
         - e.g. from `do every 2000 ms` to `do every 50 units`

 ## Past versions of our DSL